EmanuilG/N-Brief/README.md

 ## Additional material

-Under Rechner/Skalen you can find now two medical calculators.
-I thought we need a quick GFR estimate and a Levodopa equivalent dose calculator.
-I am not sure if I should make more calculators.
+Under Rechner/Skalen you can find now three medical calculators, a GFR estimate, a Levodopa equivalent dose calculator and a alcohol-amount-drunk-calculator.

 ## N-Brief-App online